oracle/graaljs/docs/user/JavaScriptCompatibility.md

 There are migration guides available for code previously targeted to the [Nashorn](https://github.com/graalvm/graaljs/blob/master/docs/user/NashornMigrationGuide.md) or [Rhino](https://github.com/graalvm/graaljs/blob/master/docs/user/RhinoMigrationGuide.md) engines.

-## GraalVM JavaScript Extensions
+## GraalJS Extensions

 ### Graal Object

 The `Graal` object is provided as a property of the global object.
 It provides Graal-specific information.
-The existence of the property can be used to identify whether the GraalVM JavaScript engine is the current language engine:
+The existence of the property can be used to identify whether GraalJS is the current language engine:
 ```js
 if (typeof Graal != 'undefined') {
     print(Graal.versionECMAScript);